Catalog • 2012-2013

 NUR 333 – Health Promotion of the Community 5 credits

 Liberal Arts Curriculum Requirements fulfilled within the Minor

 Several components of the Liberal Arts Curriculum requirements are fulfilled through successful completion of courses within the Global Diseases minor.
-BIO/HON 215 (Bioterrorism & Emerging Infectious Diseases) is a Global Studies (GS) course.
-BIO 216 (Outbreak Investigations: Case Studies in Epidemiology) and BIO 311 (Multidisciplinary Solutions for Global Diseases) are designated as SCI (Natural Science) courses, and together would fulfill the Technology, Oral Presentation, and Information Literacy requirements if chosen as electives within a given major.
+BIO/HON 215 (Bioterrorism & Emerging Infectious Diseases) is a Global Studies (GS) course, and BIO 216 (Outbreak Investigations: Case Studies in Epidemiology) and BIO 311 (Multidisciplinary Solutions for Global Diseases) are designated as SCI (Natural Science) courses.
 Three cognate courses from a set of 15 must be completed for the minor; within the set of 15 courses, LAC designations include SS (5), GS (4), HUM (2) and WRI2 (1).
 Three of the cognate courses carry no LAC designation.
 Depending on which upper-level elective is chosen by a student, LAC credit may or may not be available; the same is true for the Cultural Experience if taken for credit.